-What's new in Analytica Optimizer 4.3
+What's new in Analytica Optimizer 4.3 and 4.4

-Analytica Optimizer 4.3 eliminates most of the work in formulating a model for optimization while offering increased flexibility and power compared to release 4.2 earlier.
+Analytica Optimizer release 4.3 or 4.4 eliminates most of the work in formulating a model for optimization while offering increased flexibility and power compared to release 4.2 earlier.
 This new framework is known as Structured Optimization.
 Some of these features are similar to those found in algebraic optimization languages.
 But in Analytica, they build on the strengths of Analytica's influence diagrams and Intelligent Arrays.
+These core features were introduced in 4.3 and not altered substantially in release 4.4.